anmarkoulis/event-sourcing/docs/presentation/presentation.md

 ## **Aggregates apply business logic** and create events

 <!--
 Now, where does the business logic live?
 Aggregates contain domain logic and apply business rules to create events.
-They enforce domain-specific validation like 'User email must be unique' and 'Cannot delete already deleted user'.
-When rules pass, they create events.
-When rules fail, they return errors.
-This ensures business invariants are maintained.
+First, we rebuild the aggregate's current state by applying all previous events from the event store.
+Once the aggregate is up-to-date, we call a business logic method that validates the command against business rules like 'User email must be unique' and 'Cannot delete already deleted user'.
+When rules pass, the method creates new events.
+When rules fail, it returns errors.
+This ensures business invariants are maintained while keeping the aggregate state current.

+So now we have events being created by aggregates.
+But these events are just stored in the event store - they don't automatically update our read models.
+That's where projections come in - they listen to these events and build the optimized read models that our queries will use.
 -->

 ---